Henson Park Health & Rehabilitation

 $382.1K

 Payroll costs Info The portion of the home's budget spent on staff, including nurses, caregivers, and other employees who support care and operations.
-Rank #99 / 188Payroll — State benchmarkedThis home is ranked 99th out of 188 homes in Kentucky.
+Rank #99 / 188Payroll — State benchmarkedThis home is ranked 99th out of 188 homes in Kentucky for payroll.
 Shows total annual staff payroll benchmarked to the Kentucky average.
 Higher payroll investment relative to peers often signals better staffing and less reliance on cheaper contract labor.Click the rank badge to see the full State ranking.Click here to see the full State ranking.

 $4.5M